ocbe-uio/psbcSpeedUp/README.md

 # psbcSpeedUp

-This is a C/C+ speed-up version for the R-pakcage [psbcGroup](https://CRAN.R-project.org/package=psbcGroup).
+This is a C++ speed-up and extended version of the R-pakcage [psbcGroup](https://CRAN.R-project.org/package=psbcGroup).
 It implements the Bayesian Lasso Cox model ([Lee et al., 2011](https://doi.org/10.2202/1557-4679.1301)) and the Bayesian Lasso Cox with mandatory variables ([Zucknick et al., 2015](https://doi.org/10.1002/bimj.201400160)).
 Bayesian Lasso Cox models with other shrinkage and group priors ([Lee et al., 2015](https://doi.org/10.1002/sam.11266)) are to be implemented later on.

 ## Installation